 To evaluate the intrinsic capability of the evolved optimizers, we isolate the highest-scoring agent from the Escher-Loop evolution process, termed the \emph{Single Best Optimizer (SBO)}.
 By substituting the handcrafted optimizer in OpenEvolve with this SBO, we directly compare their isolated trajectories.
 Note that the best performance developed by Escher-Loop is denoted by a horizontal dashed upper bound.

-\paragraph{Results} As shown in Figure~\ref{fig:main_baseline_vs_single_best}, in the KN landscape, the SBO stably reaches high scores across multiple runs, outperforming the baseline which only achieved a high score in a single run.
-In the CP landscape, the SBO comprehensively outperforms the baseline in terms of final task scores, optimization efficiency, and cross-run stability.
-However, in the simplest HT task, the SBO underperforms the baseline across all metrics.
-Crucially, across all three landscapes, the optimization results of the SBO never exceed the peak performance achieved by the full Escher-Loop framework.
+\paragraph{Results} As shown in Figure~\ref{fig:main_baseline_vs_single_best}, the SBO transfers useful search behavior on KN and CP, often outperforming the handcrafted baseline.
+However, it underperforms the baseline on HT, and across all three landscapes it never exceeds the peak score achieved by the full Escher-Loop framework.

-\paragraph{Analysis} The performance of the SBO on KN and CP demonstrates that in more difficult tasks, the optimizers derived from self-referential optimization are highly adept at searching for high-performance solutions.
-This capability helps to break through late-stage plateaus and yield superior outcomes.
-However, the SBO's failure to match the baseline on the HT task, combined with its inability to ever surpass the full Escher-Loop's peak score on any task, suggests that relying on a single, fixed optimizer is suboptimal.
-These findings underscore the advantage of maintaining a dynamically evolving population, which provides the necessary versatility to consistently reach the true performance ceiling.